qpsolvers/qpbenchmark/.github/ISSUE_TEMPLATE/feature_request.md

 ### Describe alternatives you've considered

 <!--
-  Let us know about other solutions you've tried or researched.
+  Last, let us know about other solutions you've tried or researched.
 -->

 ### Additional context

 <!--
   Is there anything else you can add about the proposal?
-  You might want to link to related issues here, if you haven't already.
+  If you haven't already, you may want to link to related issues here.
 -->